emilyvertosick/Statistics-Course/docs/09-answers.md

 **Patients with wrist osteoarthritis are randomized to a new drug or placebo.
 Pain is measured before and after treatment.
 Is the drug effective?**

-The data look relatively normal and the most obvious thing to do would be to do:
+The most obvious thing to do would be to do:

 ```r